Quantitative homogenization of convex Hamilton-Jacobi equations with Neumann type boundary conditions: Introduction

 Theorem \ref{thm:value} (i) is known, and we refer to \cite[Theorem 5.1]{I11} or \cite[Theorem 5.5]{I13} for the proof.
-In a general setting, Theorem \ref{thm:value} (ii) is new in the literature as far as the authors know.
-When $h(y)\leq 0$, that is, the contact angle $\theta(y)\in [\frac{\pi}{2},\pi)$, $p\mapsto B_C(y,p)$ is convex, the value function corresponding to \eqref{eq:CN1}--\eqref{eq:CN3} is provided in \cite{BIM}.
+Theorem \ref{thm:value} (ii), however, is genuinely new: to the best of our knowledge, no representation formula of this kind has appeared before.
+When $h(y)\leq 0$, that is, the contact angle $\theta(y)\in [\frac{\pi}{2},\pi)$, $p\mapsto B_{\C}(y,p)$ is convex, the value function corresponding to \eqref{eq:CN1}--\eqref{eq:CN3} is provided in \cite{BIM}.
 While their formula covers our assumptions, it is based on a different version of the Skorokhod problem and leads to a structurally distinct formulation.
-This contributes to a deeper understanding of the problem with general nonlinear boundary conditions and offers a robust viscosity solution framework.
-In our setting, however, we introduce a new representation formula \eqref{func:VC}, which is more explicit and tailored to the specific analysis we pursue, particularly the construction of the metric function in Section \ref{sec:mt}.
-This formulation is made possible by a modified Lagrangian \eqref{def:L2}, which, to our knowledge, has not appeared in previous literature.
-We believe that incorporating the $|Du^\ep|$ term from the boundary condition directly into the Legendre transform is a natural and effective approach.
+Their work provides important insights into problems with general nonlinear boundary conditions and develops a robust viscosity solution framework.
+In our setting, however, we introduce a new representation formula \eqref{func:VC}, which is more explicit and tailored to the specific analysis we pursue, particularly the construction of the metric function in Section \ref{sec:mt} (see the discussion preceding Lemma \ref{lem:lscc}).
+This formulation is made possible by the modified Lagrangian \eqref{def:L2}, which incorporates the boundary term $|Du^\ep|$ directly into the Legendre transform.
+It is a natural and, to our knowledge, previously unexplored idea.
 This idea plays a central role in our analysis and provides a foundation not only for homogenization, but also for further study of problems with similar Neumann-type conditions.
 In particular, in Section \ref{sec:example}, we use this representation formula to characterize the evolution of the front as it passes through a hole under a prescribed contact angle, and compute the corresponding optimal trajectories.
+This analysis reveals that the front develops a singular feature in its shape upon passing through the perforation, see Figure \ref{Fig:Example02}.
 Lemma \ref{lem:value-4} is a key ingredient to prove Theorem \ref{thm:value} (ii), which has a difficulty coming from the term $h(x)l |p|$ in the modified Lagrangian \eqref{def:L2} comparing to the proof for the oblique derivative boundary value problem.